amirahnasihah/frontend-development/01-web-programming-basics/basic-css.md

 - `repeat(3, 1fr)`: Repeat the pattern three times.
 - `1fr`: Each repetition takes up an equal fraction of the available space.

 This is a common approach to creating a grid with three equal-width columns, and it's particularly useful for responsive designs where you want the columns to adjust based on the available space.
-You can modify the number of repetitions or adjust the size to suit your layout needs.
+Can modify the number of repetitions or adjust the size to suit your layout needs.

 tech to learn 2024: